oemof/feedinlib/doc/getting_started.rst

 Installation
 ============

-If you have a working Python 3 environment, use pypi to install the latest feedinlib version:
+If you have a working Python 3 environment, use pip to install the latest feedinlib version:

 ::

     pip install feedinlib

 The feedinlib is designed for Python 3 and tested on Python >= 3.5.

 We highly recommend to use virtual environments.
 Please see the `installation page <http://oemof.readthedocs.io/en/stable/installation_and_setup.html>`_ of the oemof documentation for complete instructions on how to install python and a virtual environment on your operating system.

 Optional Packages